-ACT 302 Acting for tv -3 c/h This course will focus on the unique challenges that television acting presents and will help students understand how to apply their acting skills in this medium.
-The course will include a detailed exploration of the different genres of television, including comedy, drama, soap operas, and reality television .
-Students will learn about the specific techniques required to act in each of these genres and will practice scenes and monologues to develop their skills in a real acting environment.
-In addition, students will learn camera technique, including how to perform on camera, how to move on a television set, and how to manage lighting and sound.
-Topics such as improv on television, teamwork, and collaboration with other actors, directors, and producers will also be explored.
-The course will also include script reading sessions, in which students will practice interpreting different characters and genres of television.
-Students will also receive individualized feedback and constructive criticism to help improve their skills and prepare them for the real world of television acting.
+This course will focus on the unique challenges of acting on television and will help students understand how to apply their acting skills in this medium.
+The course will include a detailed exploration of different television genres, including comedy, drama, soap operas, and reality shows.
+Students will learn about the specific techniques required for acting in each genre and practice scenes and monologues to develop their skills in a real acting environment.
+Additionally, students will learn camera techniques, including how to act in front of the camera, how to move on a television set, and how to handle lighting and sound.
+Topics such as improvisation on television, teamwork, and collaboration with other actors, directors, and producers will also be explored.
+The course will also include script reading sessions, during which students will practice interpreting different characters and television genres.
+Students will receive individualized feedback and constructive criticism to help improve their skills and prepare them for the real world of television acting.